sfermigier/awesome-functional-python/README.md

 - [Coconut](http://coconut-lang.org/) - "Simple, elegant, Pythonic functional programming".
 - [Mochi](https://github.com/i2y/mochi) - "A dynamically typed programming language for functional programming and actor-style programming.".
 - [Tydy](https://github.com/cyrus-/tydy) - "Tydy is a statically typed, functional-first programming language in the ML tradition. tydy is an implementation of Tydy as a Python library."
+- [dg (aka dogelang)](https://pyos.github.io/dg/) - "A programming language that compiles to CPython bytecode, much like Scala compiles to JVM's.
+That essentially means that dg is an alternative syntax for Python 3."